RSS

 Should You Get A Written Contract?

-Written agreements help keep a tradesperson to their word as long as they’re detailed enough.
+Written agreements help ensure a tradesperson keeps their word, provided they’re detailed enough.
 However, a piece of paper doesn’t protect you from being taken advantage of.

 If you get “duped” by a licensed contractor, you can complain directly to your local Better Business Bureau or other local agencies and request a hearing or arbitration.
 Suppose you’re dealing with an unlicensed tradesperson.
 In that case, your regional Better Business Bureau may help arbitrate the situation, but if the contract was large enough, you might be forced into the courts for satisfaction.